FAQ

 Ownership stock purchases will be used as start up capital and later to fund store operations and improvements.
 Cooperatives are funded by their Owners' stock purchases, Owner loans and potentially traditional bank loans.
 Once the store opens and is successful, Owners who no longer want to be Owners will have the opportunity, at the Board's discretion and per the bylaws, to sell back shares, less a small administrative fee.

 Yes!
 If you would like to become an Owner at the Founding Owner level we do have a payment plan option.
 It is an initial payment of $21 followed by 9 additional $21 monthly payments.
-The payments can be processed via our BECOME-AN-OWNER page and all payments will automatically be credited towards your ownership.
-Complete Ownership information as well as all options for payment are detailed here.

 At the Food Shed Co-op we believe that everyone deserves access to healthy, high quality food and products.
 To that end we have created a Financial Assistance Fund that is available to qualified applicants.